LeaG76/cv-generator/README.md

 git clone https://github.com/LeaG76/cv-generator.git
 ```

-Then, open it from your favorite IDE, normally you should have this project structure:
+Then, open it from your favorite text editor or IDE, normally you should have this project structure:

 ```bash
 ├── assets/